-- Essays should be submitted no later than 5pm on 3rd March 2023.
+- Essays should be submitted no later than 3 pm Friday 9th February.

-- Essays should be accompanied by a cover letter confirming school details, name of team members, contact details (teacher name, e-mail address etc.)
+- Essays should be accompanied by a cover letter confirming school details, name of team members, and contact details (teacher name, e-mail address etc.).

 - Successful teams will be at this time be assigned to either the proposition or opposition of the motion.

 - The teams will consist of 4 students and each student will speak for between 3 - 5 minutes to a maximum of 15 minutes per team.